AngKuKuehs/dates-in-sg/README.md

-# dates-in-sg
+# where-to-paktor
+*Paktor is a hokkien word meaning to go on a date.*

-A simple CRUD API to track and review dates to go on around the little red dot.
+A CRUD API to track the spots to date around Singapore.

 # Document Schema
 ```